|

 page.)

-while many dogs are helped by instinct in housetraining, a mill survivor is
+dogs are helped by instinct in housetraining, a mill survivor is hindered by

-hindered by his conditioning -- both because he has spent a lifetime
+his conditioning -- both because he has spent a lifetime "going" in

-that the first few days may be difficult; in addition to the period of
+first few days may be difficult; in addition to the period of adjustment to a

-adjustment to a foreign (to him) environment, he will also be adjusting to new
+foreign (to him) environment, he will also be adjusting to new food, clean

-food, clean water, treats, possibly medications, noise, humans, etc. These may
+water, treats, possibly medications, noise, humans, etc. These may result in

-key, once again, is PATIENCE.
-A regular feeding schedule, constant
+again, is PATIENCE.
+A regular feeding schedule, constant reinforcement and

-reinforcement and praise, and vigilance on your part are crucial.
-If the dog is
+praise, and vigilance on your part are crucial.
+If the dog is on a regular

-on a regular feeding schedule, it stands to reason that he'll be on a regular
+feeding schedule, it stands to reason that he'll be on a regular potty

-potty schedule.
-Put him out frequently -- if you have other dogs, they'll help
+schedule.
+Put him out frequently -- if you have other dogs, they'll help him

-him get the idea of what he's supposed to do, and when he does it, let him know
+get the idea of what he's supposed to do, and when he does it, let him know how

 "ritual" that they perform just before they "go" -- some